Docs Assistant Embedding

 Step 1: Add the Script

-Add the docs-widget.js script to your HTML page with the required configuration:
+Add the docs-widget.js script to your HTML page with the required configuration.
+If you load multiple docs widgets, give each script a unique data-instance-id:

 Create a button or element that calls the widget's open() method: